KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a data stream is in an invalid format.

-    [System.IO.InvalidDataException]::New("a data stream is in an invalid format.")
+    throw [System.IO.InvalidDataException]::New("a data stream is in an invalid format.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.IO.InvalidDataException.aspx)